norlab/LIS-546-SPR2021/content/data-acquisition-search-discovery.md

 - I first searched Google for "NYC Crime Data" - this should give me a rough cut at locating the relevant data at NYC's Open Data Portal.
 - After browsing a number of results, I determined that the dataset ["NYPD Complaint Data Current (Year To Date)"](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243/) is probably the best candidate.
-- Note, I also browsed and search for data within the "data.cityofnewyork.us" portal - but got back a confusing number of potential data sources.
+- Note, I also browsed and searched for data within the "data.cityofnewyork.us" portal - but got back a confusing number of potential data sources.
 There is no public log of "police stops" so I know that at best the data that I can find should have information about infractions or complaints.
 My search has already been narrowed based on this initial, very rough, information seeking process.
-- I then searched for the string that was mentioned in the above articles `"for violations of emergency procedures and acts liable to spread disease"` , but I find no results in the "NYPD Complaint Data Current (Year To Date)" dataset.
+- I then searched for the string that was mentioned in the above articles `"for violations of emergency procedures and acts liable to spread disease"`, but I find no results in the "NYPD Complaint Data Current (Year To Date)" dataset.
 - If I use the attribute (variable) descriptions in the dataset's metadata I can determine that the `Offense Description` variable is probably my best bet for identifying the infractions related to social distancing.
-Note - this isn't just a best guess - this is what the [NBIR standard](https://en.wikipedia.org/wiki/National_Incident-Based_Reporting_System#Group_B_offenses[2]) dictates the infraction should be classified as.
+Note - this isn't just a best guess - this is what the [NIBR standard](https://en.wikipedia.org/wiki/National_Incident-Based_Reporting_System#Group_B_offenses[2]) dictates the infraction should be classified as.
 But, filtering this data I find only five infractions (!?!?) for the dates when social distancing went into effect in New York state (03.23)
 - After some additional searches for relevant data, I give up and determine that even though I know this information exists I cannot find it.
 This known-item search failed based on how the data were described in reports, and the reality of how data are actually described with metadata by a data publisher.

 Let's take another example of the same phenomena.

-#### Attempt 2: Detroit
+### Attempt 2: Detroit
 In Detroit, Police [reportedly](https://deadlinedetroit.com/articles/24934/detroit_police_issue_140_citations_for_social_distancing_violations) issued 56 misdemeanor tickets in a single weekend, and are [actively using surveillance technologies](https://www.bridgemi.com/michigan-government/violating-michigan-social-distancing-orders-big-brother-may-be-watching) to issue an additional "1,700 citations publishable by fines of up to $1,000 and 3,100 warnings for social distancing violation".

 Again, the news reports about social distancing violations in Detroit makes no reference to the actual data source used - but we should be able to corroborate these statistics given Michigan laws related to open records.
 In Michigan, a municipal police department must publicly post citation infractions to an open data repository no later than 24 hours after a cited infraction occurs.
 This is an actual, executable known-item search - I know that this data should exist, and I know what it's contents should include.